Could a dream foretell the future?

 In my experience, the following rules of thumb help in dream associations:

 - All the dream characters are aspects of yourself.
-Despite the characters looking like your father, mother, unknown guy, three boys, etc., they are only symbols or stand-ins of something within you.
+Despite the characters looking like your father, mother, unknown guy, three boys, etc., they are only symbols or stand-ins of things within you.
+In other words, those people are being used by your unconscious as symbols to say something about what is going on within you.
+The unconscious uses images to communicate.
 It has nothing to do with the actual people.

 - Carl Jung says that there is no fixed meaning to dream symbols.
 Instead, interpret the dream using the person’s perspectives, including emotional, philosophical, and religious.
 Thus, dream associations do not have to be logical.
 For example, it makes no sense that the gun reminded me of crosses.
 A Freudian dream interpretation suggests guns are phallic—indicating some sexual wish-fulfillment idea.
 Disregard popular and straightforward interpretations.
 Choose interpretations that “click” and resonate.
 As Jung reminds us, even a psychotherapist analyst can’t tell the dreamer what something means.
 The patient must agree to the interpretation.